-Using the template provided, reflect on and describe how the evidence and strategy implemented supports the characteristics of effective teams and how they have impacted team effectiveness and students.
+Using the template provided, reflect on and describe how the evidence and strategy implemented supports the five "knows" of collaborative teaming and how they have impacted team effectiveness and students.

 Note: Paraeducators and teachers can submit the same piece of evidence (Part 1), but they must complete the reflection component (Part 2) independently.